Non-Cartesian Guarded Recursion with Daggers: Non-Cartesian Guarded Construction

 The category $\CC^{\N\op}$ looks like a category of presheaves, but is not a topos or even cartesian closed in general.
 We also show in the following that it is not a dagger category.
 However, it does not prevent us from using the dagger from the underlying category $\CC$.

-Let us fix $\CC$ a category with terminal object $T$.
+Let us fix a category $\CC$ with terminal object $T$.
 For all objects $A$, there is a unique morphism $!_A \colon A \to T$.
-We write $\QQ$ for the category $\CC^{\N\op}$, that we sometimes refer to as the \emph{guarded construction}.
-This construction preserves terminal objects, as shown by the next lemma.
+We write $\QQ$ for the category $\CC^{\N\op}$, that we refer to as the \emph{guarded construction}.
+This construction preserves terminal objects (and in fact, all limits and colimits).

-\begin{lemma} The object of $\QQ$ pictured in $\CC$ as:
+\begin{lemma} The object of $\QQ$ pictured in $\CC$ as: \(

-is a terminal object in $\QQ$. \end{lemma}
+\) is a terminal object in $\QQ$. \end{lemma}